dcalance/GSOC17/README.md

 #### Clearing of cache

 `--clear=all` The argument is passed to the tool.
 The argument clears all files that have extension .cache from the location of the cache specified in configuration file.
 Once the argument is passed nothing else is executed.

+# Dependencies
+The list of dependencies is the following:
+- System.Configuration.dll.
+- Mono.Options. (in this project is located in dependencies/Options.cs)
+- Mono C# compiler. (mcs)

 # Nuget package
 The nuget package is located at: https://www.nuget.org/packages/CSCache/ .
 The nuget package just adds the library to the reference.